pivotal/docs-tap/scc/building-from-source.md

       - name: tap-registry
     ```

-To learn more about how to generate the keys and set it up with the Git server,
+For information about how to generate the keys and set up SSH with the Git server,
 see [Git Authentication's SSH section](git-auth.md#ssh).